 And how do you get loved ones excited?
 Well, you need to begin at the beginning by sending it directly into to your invitees’ inbox.
 This keeps all your guests in the loop about your special celebrations.

 Even more exciting, Pinterest can help you design a memorable newsletter.
 It keeps everyone up to speed about the event.
 Moreover, you create a buzz and have an overview of the wedding timeline.
 And let’s face it, it’s the most effective way to keep them posted.

 Basically, one of the toughest things about planning is coordinating all the details of your wedding.
 Thus, it’s important to keep your invitees on top of things.
 So, I’ve pulled together some Pinterest inspired ideas.
 Check-out these digital invitations to get yours and your entourages juices flowing.

 Save Your Pennies for Your Big Moment

 To start with your wedding newsletter content provides valuable information to family and friends attending your big day.
-What’s more, it saves you paying for stamps.
+What’s more, it saves you money and paying for stamps.
 And can inspire your chosen celebrant and other suppliers to create a very unique celebration.
 Most importantly, you get everyone excited and on board by sharing interesting facts about your intended wedding.